TIMES THROUGH HISTORY

 THE HOST VENUE WILL BE ANNOUNCED MID 2021

 The climate, air and water temperature, topography and surface of the venue will play a critical role in a challenge of this kind and a suitable location is still being determined.
 Other factors that need to be considered include terrain and the availability of sport and event infrastructure.

-Sub7 and Sub8 will be partnering with a timing and technical company, ensuring the attempts are timed and regulated to the highest possible standard.
+Pho3nix Sub7, powered by Zwift and Pho3nix Sub8, powered by Zwift will be partnering with a timing and technical company, ensuring the attempts are timed and regulated to the highest possible standard.

-The Sub7 and Sub8 attempts are a private event.
-Whilst the rules have been adopted from World Triathlon and Union Cycliste Internationale, the attempts are not officially recognised by either body.
+The Pho3nix Sub7, powered by Zwift and Pho3nix Sub8, powered by Zwift attempts are a private event.
+Whilst the rules have been adopted from Ironman, World Triathlon and Union Cycliste Internationale, the attempts are not officially recognised by either body.
 All athletes involved will be subject to WADA Anti-Doping compliance rules.